 -

 - The first fault for this is that diode D2 is an open circuit.
-If this is error negative half of input wave forward biases diode D1 and put the half signal at the base of transistor Q1.
+If this is error negative half of the input wave forward biases diode D1 and put the half signal at the base of transistor Q1.

-So, friends, it is a detailed post about How to Troubleshoot Power Amplifiers if you have any questions about it ask in comments.
+So, friends, it is a detailed post about How to Troubleshoot Power Amplifiers if you have any questions about it ask in the comments.
 Thanks for reading.

 The article is very current for what we live, and life is getting harder.